Getting your flu jab

 - Patients with compromised or suppressed immune systems such as patients receiving chemotherapy

 Immunisation reduces the risk of healthcare staff passing the flu virus to those vulnerable people, not to mention reducing the risk of cross infecting colleagues and family members.

-- Peer Vaccinators or Occupational Health staff at the scheduled vaccination clinics will be able to find your details using your name and date of birth.
+- Peer Vaccinators or Occupational Health staff at the scheduled vaccination clinics will be able to find your details using your name/Payroll number or home postcode.

 - Attend your appointment.

 If you have any questions about being vaccinated, why not speak to a colleague who has participated.

 By getting your flu jab, you’re removing yourself as a source of infection to patients in your care, your family and your colleagues?